uikit/uikit-site/docs/pages/cover.md

 To create a video that covers its parent container, add the `uk-cover` attribute to a video.
 Wrap a container element around the video and add the `.uk-cover-container` class to clip the content.

+The Cover component inherits all properties from the [Video component](utility.md#video) which means videos are muted and play automatically.
+The video will pause whenever it's not visible and resume once it becomes visible again.

 ```html
 <div class="uk-cover-container">
     <video uk-cover></video>